MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 Specify sources as a bracketed sequence of Universal Naming Convention (UNC) locations, separated by the pipeline symbol; for example, { \\\\Server01\Share01 | \\\\Server02\Share02 | \\\\Server03\Share03}.
 If you specify a value for this parameter, Windows Defender attempts to connect to the shares in the order that you specify.
 After Windows Defender updates a definition, it stops attempting to connect to shares on the list.
-If you do not specify a value for this parameter, the list is empty.
+If you don’t specify a value for this parameter, the list is empty.

 ```yaml
 Type: String